 To be eligible for JST you must be habitually resident in Ireland, you must not be cohabiting and you must be capable of work.
 When your youngest child reaches 14 years of age, the normal Jobseeker Allowance conditions will apply to you.

 When you start getting a Jobseeker's Transitional payment you will be scheduled to attend a meeting with one of the Department of Social Protection's Case Officers.
 The purpose of this meeting is to identify and access supports (such as education, training and employment schemes) that will prepare you for full-time employment.
 If you do not participate in this process, you may be paid a reduced rate of JST (a penalty rate) or you may be disqualified from getting your JST payment.

 You can work and get JST.
+There is no limit on the number of days or hours you can work.
 The amount of payment you get depends on your weekly means.

 If you are self-employed, this income disregard does not apply.
 Instead, your net profit (gross profit less expenses) is assessed as means.

-Family Income Supplement is not payable with JST.
+Working Family Payment (formerly known as Family Income Supplement) is not payable with JST.

 If you are getting JST you may qualify for Fuel Allowance (whether you have been getting OFP previously or not).
 You can claim a Back To School Clothing and Footwear Allowance and Rent Supplement.
 You cannot claim Rent Supplement if you are getting a student maintenance grant or if you are in full-time education.

 How to apply

 You apply for the Jobseeker’s Transitional payment using the JST1 form.
 You can also get an application form from your Intreo Centre or Social Welfare Branch Office.

 You can get help with filling in your application form at your Intreo Centre, Social Welfare Branch Office or nearest Citizens Information Centre.